Volume 27, Issue 3 (Autumn 2025) Advances in Cognitive Sciences 2025, 27(3): 44-61 | Back to browse issues page

 XML Persian Abstract Print

-1- Islamic Azad University, Tabriz, Iran
+1- PhD Student in General Psychology, Department of Psychology, Tabriz Branch, Islamic Azad University, Tabriz, Iran

-2- , Islamic Azad University, Ahar, Iran
+2- Associate Professor, Department of Psychology, Tabriz Branch, Islamic Azad University, Tabriz, Iran

-Abstract: (25 Views)
+Abstract: (563 Views)

 Abstract

-Introduction: Diabetes is a huge risk factor for cognitive impairment especially when the glycemic control is inadequate with marked hyperglycemia and recurrent hypoglycemia.
+Introduction: Diabetes is a huge risk factor for cognitive impairment when the glycemic control is inadequate, with marked hyperglycemia and recurrent hypoglycemia.
 The present study aimed to compare the effects of Mindfulness-Integrated Cognitive Behavioral Therapy (MiCBT) and Acceptance and Commitment Therapy (ACT) on executive functions and self-regulation in patients with type 2 diabetes.

-Findings: The results of the statistical analyses indicated that the MiCBT and ACT interventions had significant effects on improving executive functions and self-regulation in patients with type 2 diabetes, and these improvements were sustained during the two-month follow-up.
-Additionally, according to the Bonferroni post hoc test results, the MiCBT intervention showed a greater impact on enhancing executive functions in patients with type 2 diabetes compared to ACT.
-Conversely, both interventions (MiCBT and ACT) demonstrated similar effects on enhancing self-regulation in patients with type 2 diabetes, with no significant differences observed between the effectiveness of the two interventions.
+Results: The findings revealed that the MiCBT and ACT interventions had significant effects on improving executive functions and self-regulation in patients and were sustained during the two-month follow-up.
+Furthermore, both interventions demonstrated similar effects on enhancing self-regulation in patients, with no significant difference in effectiveness.

-Conclusion: The results of this study emphasize the importance of using Mindfulness-Integrated Cognitive Behavioral Therapy and Acceptance and Commitment Therapy to enhance cognitive abilities in patients with type 2 diabetes in Iran.
-Therefore, specialists, researchers, and therapists in this field can utilize these interventions as effective, evidence-based treatment options to improve cognitive functions in patients with type 2 diabetes alongside their medical and pharmacological treatments.
+Conclusion: MiCBT and ACT enhance cognitive abilities in patients and specialists; researchers and therapists in this field can utilize these interventions to improve cognitive functions in these patients alongside their medical and pharmacological treatments.

 Type of Study: Research |

-Received: 2025/05/23 | Accepted: 2025/12/15
+Received: 2025/05/23 | Accepted: 2025/12/15 | Published: 2025/12/28

 Add your comments about this article : Your username or Email: